 Though more studies are sure to come, we can borrow from those already done that relate to surgery, whatever type of surgery you face.
 For instance, this study found that Lavender reduces post-cesarean pain.
 This study found that Aromatherapy was effective against insomnia and depression in college students.
 Insomnia and depression, I imagine, are often associated with surgery.

-More and more the use of complimentary modalities are accepted into the conventional medical regime.
+More and more the use of complementary modalities are accepted into the conventional medical regime.
 Be proactive and do your research.
 You can find other studies here and from there search on PubMed for yet more.

 Photo Credit: UCD School of Medicine and Medical Science